-In addition to the aforementioned Bianchi, Legnano, Cinelli, Colnago, Pinarello, Olmo and De Rosa are some of the great Italian producers who have become famous all over the world since the end of the twentieth century for their quality craftsmanship made of design, attention to detail and innovation.
+In addition to the aforementioned, Bianchi, Legnano, Cinelli, Colnago, Pinarello, Olmo, and De Rosa are some of the great Italian producers who have become famous all over the world since the end of the twentieth century for their quality craftsmanship made of design, attention to detail and innovation.

 Here are the most famous Italian bicycle brands in the world.

 Founded in Saccolongo, in the province of Padua, in 1972 by Lodovico Falconi, Ivaldo Friso and Antonio Boscolo, Alan is one of the Italian bike companies that deals with the construction of frames for racing bicycles.

-A historic company of customized bikes, founded in Turin (Mirafiori area) in 1910 by Lorenzo Boeris.
-After the end of World War II, the company patented several innovative cycling components including the “chain derailment gearbox for bicycles” and the “self-centering flash lock”; in 1959 the production of racing bicycles began.
+A historical company of customized bikes, founded in Turin (Mirafiori area) in 1910 by Lorenzo Boeris.
+After the end of World War II, the company patented several innovative cycling components, including the “chain derailment gearbox for bicycles” and the “self-centering flash lock”; in 1959, the production of racing bicycles began.

-After having launched the Colnago Master frames in 1983, in 1986 it started a collaboration with Ferrari, which in 1987 allowed the presentation of the Concept frames: tubes and joints in carbon fiber, hydraulic brakes, three-spoke wheels designed by Enzo Ferrari himself, and gearbox incorporated in the crown.
+After having launched the Colnago Master frames in 1983, in 1986, it started a collaboration with Ferrari, which in 1987 allowed the presentation of the Concept frames: tubes and joints in carbon fiber, hydraulic brakes, three-spoke wheels designed by Enzo Ferrari himself, and gearbox incorporated in the crown.

 Bicycles have been produced in the company founded in San Miniato by Giuseppe Daccordi and Armido Simoncini since 1937.
-In 1979, Giuseppe’s son Luigi Daccordi takes over and revolutionizes the company by creating the Daccordi brand and starting to supply racing bikes to various professional teams.
+In 1979, Giuseppe’s son Luigi Daccordi took over and revolutionized the company by creating the Daccordi brand and supplying racing bikes to various professional teams.